helidon-io/helidon/DEV-GUIDELINES.md

     1. **This implies that there are no public API classes that would use public constructors**
     2. Allowed exceptions to this rule:
         1. Integration APIs that follow rules of integrated solution, e.g. Jersey SecurityFeature
+        2. APIs that must be capable of reflection instantiation by tools that only support public constructors
 2. Class or interface using a builder (let's call ours "FooBar" for the purpose of this document)
     1. Must have:
         1. Hidden constructor (private or protected) - this is to allow us to switch to interface if needed